It was only a matter of time.

-It was only a matter of time, in the wake of allegations against a litany of powerful men, Michael Jackson – the most famously accused of them all – would be up for re-appraisal.
-The #MeToo era has not only exposed the insidious nature of the entertainment world’s most powerful men, it has also re-contextualized previous allegations, giving renewed voice and platforms for victims – survivors, better yet – to be heard.
+In the wake of allegations against a litany of powerful men, Michael Jackson – the most famously accused of them all – was due to be re-appraised.
+The #MeToo era exposed pop culture’s insidious nature, and re-contextualized previous allegations.
+It gave abuse survivors a long-overdue platform.
 The Lifetime documentary Surviving R. Kelly was the catalyst for the R&B singer’s decades-long allegations of sex crimes against young black girls to reap significant consequences, from losing his record label to fresh criminal charges.

 That was until Leaving Neverland.